lnalborczyk/shiny_DDM/README.md

-# An interactive visualisation of the 4-parameter Wiener drift diffusion model
+# An interactive visualisation of the Wiener drift diffusion model

 ## Description

-Four parameters Wiener diffusion model, as formulated by Ratcliff (1978).
+An interactive visualisation of the Wiener drift diffusion model, as formulated by Ratcliff (1978).
 Visualisation inspired by the visualisation from Alexandrowicz (2020).

 ## References